Wed 9th September 2020

 ANNUAL GENERAL MEETING

 Yet another season nearly over.
-Come along tonight to hear the end of term reports and have your vote on what we do next year.
+Join the zoom meeting tonight to hear the end of term reports and have your vote on what we do next year.

 Wed 16th June